bjmyers/prtp/docs/sources.rst

 * num - The length of the Rays object that this source will generate, defaults to 1000.
 * z - The initial z-position of the photons.
 Changing this parameter when initializing the Source object is the same as adding a misalignment in z.
-   * z must be in units of length, see the section on astropy units.
+   * z must be in units of length, see the section on :ref:`Astropy Units <units-top>`.
 * wave - The wavelength of the photons in the Rays object.
    * wave must be in an astropy units that can be converted to nanometers.
 This means that energies are also accepted (i.e: the wave argument can be given in eV, but the Rays object this Source creates will always measure the wavelength in nm).
 * order - The order of the photons in the Rays object that this source will generate.